 You probably need at least one new pair of trousers now or very soon.

-Stuffed up noses or even nosebleeds can be just some of those irritating side effects of the increasing blood flow to your mucus membranes.
+Stuffed up noses or even nosebleeds can be just some of those irritating side effects of the increased blood flow to your mucous membranes.

 Another could be headaches, but be sure to discuss any persistent symptoms with your medical caregiver as they may be a sign of something else that needs to be addressed.

-Some women find that their hair grows remarkably faster, and even thicker than ever before, while others find that their hair is more limp, thinner or can be dry or oily depending on your skin.
+Some women find that their hair grows remarkably faster, and even thicker than ever before, while others find that their hair is limper, thinner, or can be dry or oily depending on your skin.
 Do not be alarmed.

 My first week with maternity trousers.
-Now I feel very pregnant ;-D
+Now I feel very pregnant! :-)

 We went skiing this weekend.
 I could just barely wear my ski pants, and was a bit worried about skiing, but it went great.
 I took it easy.